ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part5_tools_for_LLM_apps.md

 We can broadly categorize tools into four major groups:

-1. **Input Processing Tools**: These are tools designed to ingest data and various inputs for the application.
+1. **Input Processing Tools**: Tooling to to ingest data and various inputs for the application.
-2. **LLM Development Tools**: These tools facilitate interaction with the Large Language Model, including calling, fine-tuning, conducting experiments, and orchestration.
+2. **LLM Development Tools**: To facilitate interactions with the Large Language Model, including calling, fine-tuning, conducting experiments, and orchestration.
-3. **Output Tools**: These tools are utilized for managing the output from the LLM application, essentially focusing on post-output processes.
+3. **Output Tools**: To manage the outputs from the LLM applications, essentially focusing on post-output processes.
-4. **Application Tools**: These tools oversee the comprehensive management of the aforementioned three components, including application hosting, monitoring, and more.
+4. **Application Tools**: Operational management including application hosting, monitoring, and alerting.

 RAG-based applications generally follow this process: